ericjeker/nestjs-sentry-example/README.md

 ## Description

-Simple Sentry setup on [Nest](https://github.com/nestjs/nest) framework.
+Example of a Sentry setup for [Nest.js](https://github.com/nestjs/nest) framework.

-Just explore the code for more details, especially the files in the `sentry` folder.
+Just read this doc and explore the code for more details.
+If you want a more basic example or add Sentry in an existing project just follow the Step by Step below.

+Sentry provides their own Nest.js example [here](https://github.com/getsentry/sentry-javascript-examples/tree/main/apps/nestjs) and you can read their documentation [here](https://docs.sentry.io/platforms/javascript/guides/nestjs/).

+Below I mark a few differences between their example and mine:

+- I use the `nest new <project>` command to create the project and didn't remove any file, so it will look 1:1 to what you should have starting a "real" Nest.js project.
+- I use Fastify instead of Express.
+The reason I use Fastify is that it is faster than Express.
+You can read more about it [here](https://docs.nestjs.com/techniques/performance) and there is pretty much no difference in the code.
+If for some reason you prefer Express, don't worry, it will work the same.
+- My `instrument.ts` file is more complete with an explanation on standard options that you might want to use in a real project.

+## Migration from v2.0 to v3.0

+The previous version of this example was using Sentry SDK v7.x.
+The new version uses Sentry SDK v8.0.
+In v8.0, the SDK is doing pretty much everything for you, so it's more a matter of configuration than coding.

+We removed the `SentryInterceptor`, `SentryService`, `SentryModule` classes and added a `instrument.ts` file.
+The `main.ts` file has changed and include the `Sentry.init(...)` call through the `instrument.ts` file and the `Sentry.setupNestErrorHandler()` call.

 ## Installation

-To run this simple example, clone this repository and install the dependencies.
-Then copy `.env.sample` to `.env` and insert your own Sentry DNS.

-You can find DNS for your project on Sentry.io in Project Setting / Client Keys.
+To run this example, clone this repository and install the dependencies.
+Then copy `.env.sample` to `.env` and insert your own Sentry DSN.
+You can find the DSN for your project on Sentry.io in Project Setting / Client Keys.

 Then run Nest using the usual command: